Outpatient Chemical Dependency (OPCD)

 Meet Our Providers

-Danielle is a dually licensed therapist, with experience in both the chemical health and mental health fields.
+Danielle completed her bachelor’s degrees in chemical dependency counseling and community counseling and her master’s degree in clinical social work from the University of St. Thomas.
+She is a Licensed Alcohol and Drug Counselor (LADC) and Licensed Independent Clinical Social Worker (LICSW).
+Danielle is the Director of Chemical Health and a Licensed Therapist out of our Monticello office.
 Her expertise lies in the area of co-occurring substance use and mental health disorders at the individual, couples, and family systems level.
 In working with adolescents, adults, couples, and families, Danielle assists clients with presenting concerns that typically include depression, anxiety, ADHD, separation/divorce, behavioral concerns, criminal justice involvement, and life transitions.
-Danielle uses a client centered and strengths-based approach, holding the strong belief that individuals are the experts in their own lives.
-Danielle holds a Master’s Degree in Clinical Social Work from the University of St. Thomas, as well as Bachelor’s degrees in Chemical Dependency Counseling and Community Psychology.
+Danielle uses a person-centered and strengths-based approach, holding the strong belief that individuals are the experts in their own lives.

-Catherine is a licensed alcohol and drug counselor with the state of Minnesota.
-She received a Bachelor of Arts degree in Psychology from Argosy University with a concentration in chemical dependency and has experience working in both residential and outpatient treatment settings.
-Caty specializes in providing chemical use assessments for individuals of all ages as well as chemical dependency treatment services for the adult population.
+Catherine completed her bachelor’s degree in psychology from Argosy University with a concentration in chemical dependency.
+She is a Licensed Alcohol and Drug Counselor (LADC), the supervisor for the Outpatient Chemical Dependency Treatment program and the primary counselor for the morning Adult Chemical dependency Treatment Group at our Monticello office.
+Catherine specializes in providing chemical use assessments for individuals of all ages as well as chemical dependency treatment services for adults.
 She utilizes viewpoints and techniques from various theories and practices to assist clients in obtaining their own individual goals as well as overcoming obstacles to live the best possible life.